jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 He followed Michael to a different conference room, Jordan trailing behind them.
 The room was small, sterile, with a table and uncomfortable chairs and windows that looked out over the courthouse steps where protesters were still chanting.

 Michael set down his briefcase, pulling out files.
 "Okay.
 Criminal charges hearing is first, nine AM.
 That's Sophia's proceeding, not yours, but you're here as a potential witness.
-Then at ten AM, we have your emancipation hearing.
-Judge Morrison is presiding—she's experienced with family law, generally fair, but tough.
+The courtroom is smaller—Family Court, not Criminal Court.
+Different building, different judge.
+Judge Thompson will handle the criminal charges at 9 AM.
+Then at ten AM, we have your emancipation hearing with Judge Morrison.
+She's experienced with family law, generally fair, but tough.
 She's not going to grant emancipation just because you want it.
 You need to prove you're financially independent, emotionally mature, and that emancipation is in your best interest."

 Ethan nodded.
 They'd been over this a hundred times.
 "I have the MIT scholarship.
 Full ride.
 I have summer job offers.
 I can support myself."